OUR VISION: THE SPIRIT OF ASSISI

 - Only registered parish members can celebrate the sacraments of Baptism, First Reconciliation, First Holy Communion, Confirmation and Marriage at St. Bonaventure

 We prefer that young adults register individually, even if they are still living with their families.

-You can pick up a registration form at the back of the church when you come to Sunday mass or complete this form at home.
-Return the form by placing it in the offertory collection basket.
+You can complete this form at home.
+Return the form by mail or by placing it in the offertory collection basket when Masses resume.

 INQUIRING ABOUT THE CATHOLIC CHURCH

 Join our Inquiry Program to learn more about Christian life as a Roman Catholic.
 In addition, to weekly enquiry meetings, we invite you to participate in the life of our community and worship with us on Sundays.
 We ask that only Catholics share in Communion.
 If you decide to be baptised and become a member of the Catholic Church you will participate in a formative and education process; the Catechumenate.
 Christians of other denominations who are baptised and would like to become Catholic are not re-baptized but make a Profession of Faith after suitable preparation.

 St. Bonaventure participates in the Volunteer Screening Program of the Archdiocese of Toronto.
 Screening helps maintain a safe environment for those who are active in our ministries and those to who rely on our ministries, especially the young and vulnerable.